Welcome to our collection of 30 highprotein vegan meals, where taste meets nutrition in perfect harmony.

 kung pao tofu with chives

-It’s a Chineseinspired dish ready in less than 30 minutes and an excellent source of plant-based protein from tofu, cashew nuts, and veggies.
+Kung pao tofu is a Chineseinspired dish and an excellent source of plant-based protein from tofu, cashew nuts, and veggies.

 14. Black bean soup

-The nutritious combination of avocado and black beans makes a delightful meal idea and offers a satiating vegan meal.
+The nutritious combination of avocado and black beans makes a delightful soup recipe and a satiating vegan meal.

 15. Stuffed bell peppers